timtadh/lexmachine/README.md

 6. A declarative "DSL" for specifying the lexers.
 7. An "escape hatch" which allows one to match non-regular tokens by consuming any number of further bytes after the match.
-8. A command `lexc` which compiles a sequence of patterns into an NFA.
-Mostly written to support a homework assignment for the class.

 ## Narrative Documentation